desec-io/desec-stack/README.md

       - `DESECSTACK_NSMASTER_CARBONOURNAME`: pdns `carbon-ourname` setting on nsmaster (optional)
     - replication-manager related
       - `DESECSTACK_REPLICATION_MANAGER_CERTS`: a directory where `replication-manager` (to configure slave replication) will dump the slave's TLS key and certificate
+    - watchdog-related
+      - `DESECSTACK_WATCHDOG_SLAVES`: space-separated list of slave hostnames; used to check correct replication of recent DNS changes

 How to Run
 ----------